 Nevertheless, donors continue to impose specific-reference requirements.
-Because the original purpose of the specific-reference requirement was to prevent an inadvertent exercise of the power, it is reasonable to presume that that this is still the donor's purpose in doing so.
-This Section sets forth that presumption.
+Because the original purpose of the specific-reference requirement was to prevent an inadvertent exercise of the power, it seems reasonable to presume that that this is still the donor's purpose in doing so.
 Consequently, a specific-reference requirement still overrides any applicable state law that presumes that an ordinary residuary clause was intended to exercise a general power.
-Put differently: An ordinary residuary clause may manifest the power holder's intent to exercise (under Section 301(2)(A)) but does not satisfy the requirements of exercise if the donor imposed a specific-reference requirement (this Section and Section 301(2)(B)).
+Put differently: An ordinary residuary clause may manifest the power holder's intent to exercise (under Section 301(2)(A) but does not satisfy the requirements of exercise if the donor imposed a specific-reference requirement (this Section and Section 301(2)(B)).